qiaoandrew/InventoryWidget/README.md

 - Scale of the images in comparison to their in-game image size
 - Transparency of the inventory widget
 - Space between the the edge of the inventory and each slot

+## How To Use It...
+The inventory class contains a detailed comment, explaining step by step how to implement this widget into your own scenarios.

+## Credits...
+- Nintendo Co., Ltd. for the image of Trainer
+- Mojang Studios for the images of the various items and the background